 The NSW Planning and Environment has published a guide to assist building owners in selecting a competent fire safety practitioner.

-For a list of frequently asked questions please refer to the NSW Planning and Environment's publication Frequently Asked Questions - New requirements for fire safety statements – for building owners and practitioners
+Refer to the NSW Planning and Environment's publication Frequently Asked Questions - New requirements for fire safety statements – for building owners and practitioners